ValkoinenKissa/Mobile-development/README.md

 # Mobile-development
-Learning resources, examples, and best practices focused on Android development with Kotlin and modern frameworks.
+Learning resources, examples, and best practices focused on Android development with Kotlin and modern frameworks like Flutter